tsykoduk/greg.nokes.name/_posts/2005-06-20-computer-generated-webpage-design.md

 categories:
   - Computers! and Code!
 ---
-<p><a href="http://www.strangebanana.com/default.aspx">StrangeBanana</a> is the odd name of a cool tool for Website Design.
+<a href="http://www.strangebanana.com/default.aspx">StrangeBanana</a> is the odd name of a cool tool for Website Design.
 What is does, is randomly crops together a stylesheet for a website layout.
-Pretty cool stuff!</p>
+Pretty cool stuff!